History of East Asia: Joseon Korea: 1392–1897

 In July 1392, General Yi Seong-gye overthrew the Goryeo dynasty and founded a new dynasty, Joseon.
 As King Taejo of Joseon, he chose Hanyang (Seoul) as the capital of the new dynasty.
 During its 500-year reign, Joseon encouraged the entrenchment of Confucian ideals and doctrines in Korean society.
 Neo-Confucianism was installed as the new dynasty's state ideology.
 Joseon consolidated its effective rule over the territory of current Korea and saw the height of classical Korean culture, trade, literature, and science and technology.
 Joseon dynasty was a highly centralized monarchy and neo-Confucian bureaucracy as codified by Gyeongguk daejeon, a sort of Joseon constitution.
 The king had absolute authority, the officials were also expected to persuade the king to the right path if the latter was thought to be mistaken.
 He was bound by tradition, precedents set by earlier kings, Gyeongguk daejeon, and Confucian teachings.
 In theory, there were three social classes, but in practice, there were four.
 The top class were the yangban, or "scholar-gentry", the commoners were called sangmin or yangmin, and the lowest class was that of the cheonmin.
 Between the yangban and the commoners was a fourth class, the chungin, "middle people".
 Joseon Korea installed a centralised administrative system controlled by civil bureaucrats and military officers who were collectively called Yangban.
 Yangban strove to do well at the royal examinations to obtain high positions in the government.
 They had to excel in calligraphy, poetry, classical Chinese texts, and Confucian rites.
 In order to become an official, one had to pass a series of gwageo examinations.
 There were three kinds of gwageo exams – literary, military, and miscellaneous.

 Edo Japan

-In 1603, the Tokugawa shogunate (military dictatorship) ushered in a long period of isolation from foreign influence in order to secure its power.
+In 1603, the Tokugawa shogunate ushered in a long period of isolation from foreign influence in order to secure its power.
 For 250 years this policy enabled Japan to enjoy stability and a flowering of its indigenous culture.
 Early modern Japanese society had an elaborate social structure, in which everyone knew their place and level of prestige.
 At the top were the emperor and the court nobility, invincible in prestige but weak in power.
 Next came the "bushi" of shōgun, daimyō and layers of feudal lords whose rank was indicated by their closeness to the Tokugawa.
 They had power.
 The "daimyō" were about 250 local lords of local "han" with annual outputs of 50,000 or more bushels of rice.
 The upper strata was much given to elaborate and expensive rituals, including elegant architecture, landscaped gardens, nō drama, patronage of the arts, and the tea ceremony.